cloudmesh-book/book-latex-2018/notebooks/dask/dask.md

 in situations where the computations may evolve over time.
 These features depend on the second generation task scheduler found in dask.distributed (which, despite its name, runs very well on a single machine).

-As we saw in Foundations, Dask allows you to simply construct graphs of tasks with dependencies.
-In fact, if you skip forward, you will find that graphs can also be created automatically for you using functional, Numpy or Pandas syntax on data collections.
+Dask allows us to simply construct graphs of tasks with dependencies.
+We can find that graphs can also be created automatically for us using functional, Numpy or Pandas syntax on data collections.
 None of this would be very useful, if there weren't also a way to execute these graphs, in a parallel and memory-aware way.
 Dask comes with four available schedulers:

 * `dask.threaded.get`: a scheduler backed by a thread pool
 * `dask.multiprocessing.get`: a scheduler backed by a process pool